Metabolomics: Analytical technologies

 The typical workflow of metabolomics studies is shown in the figure.
-First, samples are collected from tissue, plasma, urine, saliva, cells, etc. Next, metabolites extracted often with the addition of internal standards and derivatization.
+First, samples are collected from tissue, plasma, urine, saliva, cells, etc. Next, metabolites are extracted often with the addition of internal standards and derivatization.
 During sample analysis, metabolites are quantified (liquid chromatography or gas chromatography coupled with MS and/or NMR spectroscopy).
-The raw output data can be used for metabolite feature extraction and further processed before statistical analysis (such as PCA).
+The raw output data can be used for metabolite feature extraction and further processed before statistical analysis (such as principal component analysis, PCA).
 Many bioinformatic tools and software are available to identify associations with disease states and outcomes, determine significant correlations, and characterize metabolic signatures with existing biological knowledge.

 Separation methods

 Initially, analytes in a metabolomic sample comprise a highly complex mixture.
 This complex mixture can be simplified prior to detection by separating some analytes from others.
-Separation achieves various goals: analytes which cannot be resolved by the detector may be separated in this step; in MS analysis ion suppression is reduced; the retention time of the analyte serves as information regarding its identity.
+Separation achieves various goals: analytes which cannot be resolved by the detector may be separated in this step; in MS analysis, ion suppression is reduced; the retention time of the analyte serves as information regarding its identity.
 This separation step is not mandatory and is often omitted in NMR and "shotgun" based approaches such as shotgun lipidomics.

 Gas chromatography (GC), especially when interfaced with mass spectrometry (GC-MS), is a widely used separation technique for metabolomic analysis.
 GC offers very high chromatographic resolution, and can be used in conjunction with a flame ionization detector (GC/FID) or a mass spectrometer (GC-MS).
 The method is especially useful for identification and quantification of small and volatile molecules.
 However, a practical limitation of GC is the requirement of chemical derivatization for many biomolecules as only volatile chemicals can be analysed without derivatization.
 In cases where greater resolving power is required, two-dimensional chromatography (GCxGC) can be applied.

 High performance liquid chromatography (HPLC) has emerged as the most common separation technique for metabolomic analysis.
 With the advent of electrospray ionization, HPLC was coupled to MS. In contrast with GC, HPLC has lower chromatographic resolution, but requires no derivatization for polar molecules, and separates molecules in the liquid phase.
 Additionally HPLC has the advantage that a much wider range of analytes can be measured with a higher sensitivity than GC methods.

 Capillary electrophoresis (CE) has a higher theoretical separation efficiency than HPLC (although requiring much more time per separation), and is suitable for use with a wider range of metabolite classes than is GC.
 As for all electrophoretic techniques, it is most appropriate for charged analytes.

+In direct-infusion mass spectrometry (DI-MS), sample is directly introduced into the spectrometer and separation steps are skipped.
+DI-MS can be employed to perform single cell metabolic analysis of human cells.